suzaku01/KeyQuest/README.md

 Load decrypted `mhfdat.bin`.
 Add or delete quest, set normal or key or urgent flag to quests.
 Save and you'll get new `mhfdat.bin` inside `output` folder.

+- None --- Just a normal quest.
+- Key --- Set as a Key Quest
+- Mark --- Mark quest like a Key Quest.
+Once you have cleared it it marked as "Cleared".
+But this is not a key quest.
+- Urgent --- Set as a Urgent Quest.
+Normaly only 1 quest per Rank.

+It is said that you can have up to 63 quests with flag(Key+Urgent) in total (Thank you Malckyor for information).
+Setting Key or Urgent flag to GR quest doesn't do anything.